 University employees with membership in PERS, ABP or PFRS are eligible to participate in the State of New Jersey's Employees Deferred Compensation Plan created in accordance with Internal Revenue Code Section 457.
 The plan permits employees to tax defer and invest a portion of their base salary until future years.
 The deferred compensation is not available to employees until termination, retirement, death or unforeseeable emergency.
-The plan is administered by the State of New Jersey.
+The plan was administered by the State of New Jersey, but effective January 1, 2006, Prudential Financial administers this plan.
 The plan does not include any matching employer (State) contributions.
 All amounts of compensation deferred under the plan, all property and rights purchased with those amounts and all income attributable to those amounts, property or rights are held in trust by the State for the exclusive benefit of the participating employees and their beneficiaries.